Conservative European Forum: Current role

 CEF remains an active organisation and campaigns both inside and outside the Conservative Party.

 The organisation organises regular high-profile speaker meetings for its members, publishes policy and research papers on a wide range of issues, commissions polling and promotes a pro-European message in the media.

 In 2018 the organisation launched a No2NoDeal campaign to warn of the damaging consequences of a no-deal Brexit.
 Many of the 21 Tory rebels who were expelled from the Conservative Party for opposing a no-deal were members of the Conservative European Forum.

 During elections the CEF campaigns locally for pro-European Conservative candidates.

 The organisation also holds events at the annual Conservative Party Conference.

 The Young Conservative European Forum (formerly the Young Conservative Group for Europe) is the organisation's youth wing; it is an active member of both the European Democrat Students (EDS) and the Nordic Conservative Student Union (NKSU).

 CEF continues its long tradition of fostering links with sister centre-right parties throughout the EU and maintains good connections with many political parties in the EPP.

 Membership

 Membership of CEF is open to anyone who supports Conservative values and a close relationship between the UK and the EU.
 Individuals who are either members of the Conservative Party or who are independent conservatives (ideologically centre-right but without membership of any political party) are permitted to join.

-The CEF has a large number of current and former parliamentarians as members and patrons including former Prime Minister Sir John Major and Deputy Prime Minister Lord Heseltine.
+The CEF has a large number of current and former parliamentarians as members and patrons including former Prime Minister Sir John Major and Deputy Prime Minister Michael Heseltine.